pawelkaczoruk/mogo/README.md

 ## 3. What was used?

-I wanted to create this website using pure js, css and html.
-I wanted to write code for all interactive elements by myself and not rely on additional plugins.
+I wanted to create this website using pure JS, CSS and HTML.
+I wanted to write a code for all interactive elements (such as navbar, dropdown, slider) by myself and not to rely on any additional plugins.
+Website was coded using RWD techniques.
+I started coding view for desktop first and then mobile view.

 ### Tech stack:
 * npm